paladin-t/begui/README.md

 ![](imgs/logo.png)

-beGUI is a tiny customizable GUI system for Lua, it's fully written in Lua.
-It is originally created to run within the [Bitty Engine](https://github.com/paladin-t/bitty/), but it's possible to port it to other Lua-based environments with some twists.
+beGUI is a minimal customizable GUI system for Lua, and fully written in Lua.

 Try it [in browser](https://paladin-t.github.io/begui/).